In How to Make Money from your Hobby or Passion? one of the mentioned possibilities is having your own website.

 When you are a beginner in WordPress I can imagine that 12 aspects can seem like an awful lot.
 If that is the case, don’t let yourself be overwhelmed.
 It’s more important to start writing and working on your content than to get everything right from the start.

 That is the biggest advantage of WordPress.
 Content and design are two different elements and you can change either one of them without messing the other.

 Don’t hesitate to put your questions about design or technique in the comment box below.
 I’ll be happy to help you. 🙂

 P.S.
 If you want more basic information about starting a website, I would suggest Wealthy Affiliate.
-Maybe you don’t want to be an affiliate right now, but eventually chances are high you want to have a way to monetize your website.
+Maybe you don’t want to be an affiliate right now, but eventually, chances are high that you want to have a way to monetize your website.

 The free version of Wealthy Affiliate has 10 lessons.
 Parts of what I have described here are discussed in more detail in those 10 lessons.